-Internet courses offered by Emporia State University are hosted by a web-course system called Blackboard.
-Each course has its own secure Blackboard web site that contains all the content and tools for the course, including course materials, a course calendar, course announcements, as well as assignments and assessments.
-In Blackboard you can take turns posting and reading messages between students and instructors on the discussion boards, open course specific documents, send completed assignments to your instructor via the digital drop box, and take your tests online.
+Internet courses offered by Emporia State University are hosted by a web-course system called Canvas.
+Each course has its own secure Canvas web site that contains all the content and tools for the course, including course materials, a course calendar, course announcements, as well as assignments and assessments.
+In Canvas you can take turns posting and reading messages between students and instructors on the discussion boards, open course specific documents, send completed assignments to your instructor via the digital drop box, and take your tests online.

 Post Enrollment Information - Includes information on what you need to do before class begins, your responsibilities as an Internet student, and instructions for accessing your course site.

 Canvas (https://canvas.emporia.edu)is the online courseware system adopted by Emporia State University.
 Students can access all course materials including assignments, lectures and exams from Canvas.
 The system also allows students and instructors to interact online via online discussion groups and virtual chats.
 To learn more about Canvas, including login instructions and tutorials, please [click here].